hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

   192.168.3.205, demo, password
 ```

-All Compute data that is required by the HPE GreenLake Platformm to complete the Compute onboarding is collected and managed by the cmdlet in the background using RedFish iLO calls.
+All Compute data that is required by the HPE GreenLake Platform to complete the Compute onboarding is collected and managed by the cmdlet in the background using RedFish iLO calls.

 You can use `Get-Help` to learn more about this cmdlet and particularly look at the different examples: